 The kinetics data for the adsorption of Zn2+, Cu2+, Ni2+ and Cd2+ion on CuONpNm were first analyzed using the pseudo-first-order kinetics model as illustrated in figure 8.
 The model assumed that the rate of occupation of adsorption sites as proportional to the number of unoccupied sites and the linearized form of the model was applied by plotting Log (qe-qt) against time.

-Although the plot produced an approximately straight lines the calculated equilibrium adsorption capacity (qe cal) obtained from the pseudo -first-order model showed a poor agreement with the experimental value (qe exp).
-Additionally, the regression coefficient (R2) were significantly lower compare to those of the pseudo pseudo-second-order model (figure 9).
-The discrepancy indicates that the pseudo-first-order model does not adequately describe the adsorption process.
+The predicted equilibrium adsorption capacity (qe cal) using the pseudo-first-order model exhibited a poor agreement with the experimental value (qe exp), despite the plot producing roughly straight lines.
+Additionally, compared to the pseudo pseudo-second-order model (figure 9), the regression coefficient (R2) was substantially lower.
+The disparity suggests that the adsorption process is not sufficiently described by the pseudo-first-order model.

-The weak fit of the pseudo-fist-order model suggests that the adsorption of heavy metal ions onto CuONpNm is not solely governed by physical adsorption mechanisms such as diffusion instead, the better correction with the pseudo-second-order model confirms that adsorption process is primarily chemisorption.
-Controlled, involving stronger interaction between the metal ions and the functional sites of the CuONpNm sites.
+The poor fit of the pseudo-first-order model indicates that the adsorption of heavy metal ions onto CuONpNm is not solely governed by physical adsorption mechanisms such as diffusion; instead, the improved correction with the pseudo-second-order model indicates that the adsorption process is primarily chemisorption.
+Controlled, with a greater contact between metal ions and the functional CuONpNm sites.

 Therefore, while the pseudo-first-order kinetics model provides some insight, it is not suitable for describing the adsorption kinetics of Zn2+, Cu2+, Ni2+ and Cd2+ion onto CuONpNm.